World Gin Day 2018 Revisited

 Finally, we had one more gin to try before our Warner Edwards experience and it was a gem.
 I say one, actually, it was two: Blackwater Distillery‘s dry Irish Gin and their Wexford Strawberry Irish Gin.
 Both were outstanding with clean juniper tastes and complex flavours.
 The strawberries are distilled in the gin rather than infused.
 The taste was sublime and by far the best strawberry gin we have tasted.
 Peter, the distiller, mixed us a great G&T with Franklin Sicilian lemon tonic, cracked black pepper, fresh strawberry and basil.
 Divine!!!

 The Warner Edwards Experience Room

 The Warner Edwards distillation masterclass was a fitting end to our Junipalooza jaunt.
 Tom, Jeremy and Lois were enthusiastic and engaging taking us through the fascinating Warner Edwards story in front of their beautiful Holstein still ‘Satisfaction’.
 At the end, we were given our own Junipalooza bottle to label and wax.
 The gin was their London Dry Gin as the base botanicals and additional ones as the result of a Facebook poll.
-It was quite delicious and a with a lovely goody bag to take away.
+It was quite delicious and with a lovely goody bag to take away too.

 Our final destination of the day was a Gin Kiosk to order and pick up our chosen bottles.
 This was well organised like the rest of the event.
 Within minutes of ordering our gins, we had picked them up in a strong jute bag together with a complimentary Gin Foundry tasting wheel.

 Chin chin to Gin Foundry for another brilliant Junipalooza!